Decoupling Skeleton and Flesh: Efficient Multimodal Table Reasoning with Disentangled Alignment and Structure-aware Guidance: Results and Analysis

 \subsection{Main Results}

 \textbf{Table Understanding.} Table~\ref{tab:understanding} summarizes the results on multimodal table understanding tasks.
 Our analysis reveals several key findings: (\uppercase\expandafter{\romannumeral1}) \textsc{DiSCo} consistently enhances table understanding across all evaluated LVLMs and tasks, demonstrating its generalizability beyond specific model architectures or training objectives. (\uppercase\expandafter{\romannumeral2}) The improvements are particularly evident on structure-sensitive tasks such as TSD, TCL, RCE and TCE, suggesting that \textsc{DiSCo} enhances the LVLMs’ ability to capture fine-grained row–column semantics. (\uppercase\expandafter{\romannumeral3}) Meanwhile, \textsc{DiSCo} exhibits stronger robustness under OOD settings, especially for size detection and cell extraction tasks, highlighting its ability to generalize to unseen table layouts and distributions. (\uppercase\expandafter{\romannumeral4}) Compared with \textit{Textual-All}, which leverages the full 150K alignment samples from MMTab, \textsc{DiSCo} achieves comparable or superior performance across most tasks with only 10K table images.
 This suggests that alignment quality, driven by explicit separation of structure and semantics, is more crucial than data quantity for multimodal table understanding. (\uppercase\expandafter{\romannumeral5}) \textsc{DiSCo} yields consistent improvements across models of different scales.
-Notably, the larger models, e.g., Qwen3-VL-32B, benefit more substantially, likely because higher-capacity LVLMs can better internalize and exploit disentangled structure and semantic signals when the alignment objectives are explicitly separated.
+Notably, the larger models, e.g., Qwen3-VL-32B, benefit more substantially, likely because higher-capacity LVLMs can better internalize and exploit disentangled structure and semantic signals when the alignment objectives are explicitly separated. (\uppercase\expandafter{\romannumeral6}) As shown in Table~\ref{tab:understanding1}, on Qwen3-VL-8B, \textsc{DiSCo} consistently outperforms textual alignment across all data scales from 5K to 20K images, demonstrating the advantage of our disentangled structure–content alignment.
+Meanwhile, \textsc{DiSCo} exhibits strong data efficiency: with only 5K images, it already surpasses textual alignment with 10K.
+Performance improves with more data, peaking at 10K and remaining stable at 15K and 20K.
+This indicates that \textsc{DiSCo} is not highly sensitive to data scale and can achieve strong table structure understanding with as few as 10K table images, while remaining robust as data increases.